CarlosG07/NASA-Space-Mission-AI-Project---ITAI-2372/README.md

-# NASA-Space-Mission-AI-Project---ITAI-2372
-# AI Solution: [NASA Space Mission]
+# NASA Space Mission AI Project – Conceptual Design Track

-## Team Member(s)
+## Name
-- Carlos Granillo
+Carlos Granillo

-## Project Track
+## Track Chosen
-- Conceptual Design Track
+Conceptual Design

-## Project Description
+## Brief Project Description
-This project proposes an AI-driven solution for a NASA Space Mission.
-AI is now used by NASA for planning and scheduling Space missions ahead of time.
-AI is also being used to monitor Astronauts health in outer space.
+This project proposes a fully autonomous AI system for real-time detection of power loss anomalies in satellites.
+The AI monitors incoming telemetry data and flags early signs of failure or system degradation, enabling rapid mitigation during live missions.
+This tool is designed to enhance satellite reliability and reduce the risk of mission failure.

-## Documentation Guide
+## How to Read This Documentation
-This repository contains the required project deliverables organized into folders:
+This repository contains all deliverables in PDF format:
-- `proposal/` – Initial project concept and problem background
-- `design/` – Full conceptual solution design, including tools and workflow
+- Project Proposal
+- Detailed AI Solution Plan
-- `testing/` – Plan for evaluating solution effectiveness
+- Testing Plan
-- `presentation/` – Slides for final presentation
+- Presentation Slides

-All PDFs are included for ease of submission and review.
+Each document is clearly labeled and located in the main directory.